northle/docs/docs/1.x/introduction/getting-started.md

 :::

 ::: tip
-If you're using Norther with a frontend framework template, you can run `npm run start:vite` instead for automatic asset compilation.
+If you're using Northle with a frontend framework template, you can run `npm run start:vite` instead for automatic asset compilation.

 ::: details Using PNPM or Yarn
 ```shell